- If you cancel your application after your exam and wanted to reapply, you would now only need to wait 6 months, not 12.

 00:45 – Exam is important but you can make it back up

 Okay, so before you run off and cancel your application, we need to discuss that not that long ago, the scoring system for applicants was heavily based on the entrance exam results.
 In fact, 50% of what ended up in your final applicant score was determined by how well you did in that entrance exam.

 This has now changed and there are assessments that are happening in the background and some of those things that you may not even be aware of are contributing to your final applicant score.

 So if you’re not happy with your exam score, there’s still plenty of opportunity through the rest of the application process to build your score back up again and make a good impression and ultimately end up in a good position on the order of merit.

 If you’ve scored low don’t give up as you can make it up by scoring well in other areas

 01:34 – What is a competitive score

 Now if you’ve done really well in your entrance exam and you’ve got a good competitive score, and you then continue to do well through the rest of the process, you may very well end up at the top of the waiting list (order of merit) and that will result in going into the academy fairly quickly.

 Okay, well, I hope you found that helpful.
-If you have any questions about what we’ve discussed today, by all means reach out and say g’day.
-Otherwise, I’ll chat to you again in another discussion soon.
+If you have any questions about what we’ve discussed today, by all means, reach out and say g’day.
+Otherwise, I’ll chat with you again in another discussion soon.